Holy Sh*t. That Grey’s Character Is Back — Here’s What It Means

 Advertisement

 At the beginning of Grey’s Anatomy's 2020 premiere — which was made up of episodes “All Tomorrow's Parties” and “The Center Won't Hold” — we see Meredith at a beach.
 She explains via voiceover the way that a tidal wave overcomes people standing on the shore.
-Then Meredith comes-to in Grey Sloan.
-We’re meant to assume that beach is her daydream amid the crushing horror of the present day in Grey Sloan.
+Then Meredith comes to in Grey Sloan.
+We’re meant to assume that beach is her daydream amid the crushing horror of the present day in the hospital.
 Gone are the usual melodramatic medical emergencies.
 In their place is the punishing reality of the COVID-19 pandemic.
 Meredith has been awake for countless hours trying to save infected patients.
 She hasn’t seen her children in days.

 Meredith sees Derek.